 Only a Superior Court judge can order an expungement, so this intermediate step is necessary.
 However, once the order is entered, it is up to the county prosecutor to make sure all of the appropriate parties are given notice of the expungement, thus saving you time and money in terms of attorney's fees.

-This is the same as in a regular expungement, so it is no surprise that it should be applied to this new accelerated process.
+This just means that you need to bring a regular expungement action.
+The downside is that you will have to wait a while, depending on the charge you plead to.
 But in situations where you can walk away free from any charges, it is good that you can now walk away with no arrest record as well.

 Need Help with This?

-If you need help with this process, and you live in the Gloucester County, New Jersey area, please feel free to call me at 856-432-4113 or contact me through this site to schedule an appointment for a consultation in my Woodbury office.
+If you need help getting an expungement, the charges were in Burlington, Camden, Gloucester, Salem or Cumberland County, New Jersey, and are ready to take action, then call me right away at 856-432-4113 or contact me through this site to schedule an appointment for a consultation.
 Don’t let your past hold you back from a better future!